ihor/NSPL/README.md

 ```

-### nspl\ds
+## nspl\ds

-Provides non-standard data structures and methods to work with them.
+Provides non-standard data structures and methods to work with them

 **getType($var)**